 The most famous part of the river is the Three Gorges area between Chongqing and Yichang.
 This route has changed considerably after the recent Three Gorges Dam project, but it is still definitely worth doing.

-The delta’s maze of narrow creeks and channels that cut between thousands of low islands of palm forest and mangrove is the Orinoco’s main draw, as this area is extremely rich with diverse flora and fuana, including jaguars, pumas, ocelots, red howler and capuchin monkeys, capybaras, manatees, dolphins, macaws, parrots, toucans, harpy-eagles, anacondas, iguanas, caymans, turtles, piranhas, stingrays and catfish (to name a few).
+The delta’s maze of narrow creeks and channels, which cut between thousands of low islands of palm forests and mangroves, is the Orinoco’s main draw, as this area is extremely rich with diverse flora and fauna, including jaguars, pumas, ocelots, red howler and capuchin monkeys, capybaras, manatees, dolphins, macaws, parrots, toucans, harpy eagles, anacondas, iguanas, caimans, turtles, piranhas, stingrays and catfish (to name a few).

 Organized tours, during which you will be jetted around for a few days on a motorized canoe, can be arranged through tour agencies around the country.
 Day trips can be organized, but most trips involve at least one night’s stay in the heart of the jungle, usually in stilted houses among the native Warao communities, or in lodges constructed in remote parts of the delta.